mp13on11/dwarf_mine/README.md

 ## Build instructions

-This is a CMake based project, but it has only been compiled and tested in Linux environments.
+This is a CMake based project, but it has only been compiled and tested in Linux environments so far.
+The CMake scripts assume GCC, but in principle, any compiler with sufficient C++ 11 support should work.
 In order to build and run the GPU implementations, a Fermi-class NVIDIA graphics card is required.
 Setting the `BUILD_WITH_CUDA` CMake option to `OFF` will disable building the CUDA implementations.

 ### Prerequisites